amyreese/nib/README.md

 Credits
 -------

-Nib is developed by [John Reese](http://noswap.com) as a labor of love.
+Nib is developed by [Amethyst Reese](http://noswap.com) as a labor of love.
 It builds on top of many fine projects from the open source community, such as:

 - [Jinja2](http://jinja.pocoo.org)